Lab coats optional, curiosity required

 -

-Super absorbent polymer powder - non-toxic, main ingredient in disposable diapers
+Superabsorbent polymer powder - a non-toxic absorbant material commonly used in disposable diapers

 -